 Exceptional organization skills, time management and attention to detail are a must for this job role.

 15. Intake coordinator

 As an intake coordinator, you’d be welcoming patients, completing admissions paperwork, verifying medical insurance coverage and scheduling appointments.
 The role also involves answering phone and email queries, addressing patient complaints and performing clerical work.

 To be accepted into this role, you’ll need a high school diploma or GED and a minimum of two years’ experience in patient intake or a medical administration role.
 Great customer service skills are a must, as well as excellent interpersonal skills.

 Finding a career that’s right for you doesn’t have to be difficult.
 Working in a medical administration role can be extremely rewarding, whether you’re working on the frontlines or behind the scenes.

 So, if you have the skills, knowledge, motivation and determination to work in healthcare, then it’s definitely worth considering a career in medical administration.

 Our advice is to consider your existing skillset to determine if any of these roles are suitable for you.
-You could even take the CareerHunter tests to analyze your interests, skills and abilities to see which is the best route for you to take.
+You could even take our CareerHunter test to analyze your interests, skills and abilities to see which is the best route for you to take.
 If none of the above jobs are quite what you’re looking for, don’t panic!
 There are so many options out there, you just have to keep looking.